 The studies performed by our instruments would enable the scientific community to find answers to questions about the evolution of the Solar System and life-sustaining conditions within it, especially within the Jupiter System.
 RPWI together with other instrument packages on board of JUICE will allow for complementary studies of Jupiter, Europa, Callisto and Ganymede.
 As previously with many ambitions space missions, JUICE ‘follows the water’.

-The spacecraft will be launched early Summer 2022 using a unique launch window with 5 gravity assists in the interplanetary transfer (Earth, Venus, Earth, Mars, Earth).
-After passing such a diverse interplanetary environment, the spacecraft will reach Jupiter in 2029 after 7.5 years of journey.
+The spacecraft will be launched in april 2023 using a unique launch window with 5 gravity assists in the interplanetary transfer (Earth, Venus, Earth, Mars, Earth).
+After passing such a diverse interplanetary environment, the spacecraft will reach Jupiter in 2030 after 7.5 years of journey.

 Instruments for special missions